SerumColor/ColorizingDMD/readme.md

 If you are using Windows 10 or more recent, right click on the file and choose "Properties".
 If in the Properties window, there is a box "Unblock" in the bottom right, check it and click "OK".
 Then uncompress the ZIP file.

-Begin with the [ColorizingDMD Wiki](https://github.com/zesinger/ColorizingDMD/wiki) for instructions on how to use the program.

-Additionally there is a comprehensive tutorial here https://www.pincabpassion.net/t15414-comprehensive-tuto-about-colorizingdmd
+There is a comprehensive tutorial here https://www.pincabpassion.net/t15414-comprehensive-tuto-about-colorizingdmd You should also check the videos made by Dtatane here https://www.youtube.com/watch?v=PJWOm6L_Lhc&list=PL_BgMMKhwOKJ9EieULq_tjClotEdiR6MO

 # DLL/EXE to use Serum ingame